ArnoVdH/photoblog/content/blog/2021/books_fiction.md

 ### The Thackery T. Lambshead Pocket Guide to Eccentric & Discredited Diseases - Jeff VanderMeer & Mark Roberts

+Bunch of short stories and pseudo-lemma's around fictitious diseases.
+Some are quite funny and original.
+More of a novelty book than anything else.

 ### Cryptonomicon - Neal Stephenson

 A huge tome I've seen in lots of bookstores ever since I was young.
 Multiple storylines (two during the second world war, one contemporary one) winding around eachother.
 It's quite the accomplishment for sure, too bad quite a lot is just nineties tech-bro culture stuff